Richard J. Welch: Early political career

-Born in Monroe County, New York, Welch was educated in the public schools.
-He moved to California in early boyhood and settled in San Francisco.
-He worked on a farm in Freeport, and then was apprenticed as an ironworker, which led to his becoming trained as a machinist.
-He later served as clerk of the San Francisco County Superior Court.
+Welch became active in politics as a Republican, including serving as treasurer of his local Republican Club, helping organize events for the McKinley/Hobart ticket during the 1896 presidential campaign, and organizing San Francisco's Dewey Republican Club in 1898.

-Welch became active in politics as a Republican, including serving as treasurer of his local Republican Club, helping organize campaign events for the ticket of William McKinley and Garret A. Hobart during the 1896 presidential campaign, and organizing San Francisco's Dewey Republican Club in 1898.
-He served in the California Senate from 1901 to 1913.
+Welch was elected to the California State Senate in 1900, serving from 1901 to 1913.
+During this time he was appointed Chief Wharfinger of the Port of San Francisco, serving from 1903 to 1907.
+He also served on the San Francisco Board of Supervisors from 1916 until September 30, 1926, when he resigned, having been elected to Congress.

-Welch was the harbormaster for the port of San Francisco from 1903 to 1907.
-He served on the San Francisco Board of Supervisors from 1916 until September 30, 1926, when he resigned, having been elected to Congress.
+Following the rise of the Union Labor Party in the city, Welch opposed their mayoral candidates and the influence of the party's boss, Abe Ruef, on the local Republican Party.
+Relations between the pro- and anti-Ruef factions were "good-natured" however, and after Welch made amends the Union Labor Party endorsed him for reelection in 1904 and 1908.